 The investigation of the environmental impacts takes into account the following:

-- The current regulation requirements and their modifications
+- > Current regulatory requirements and their modifications

-- The opinion of stakeholders and related parties
+- > The opinion of stakeholders and related parties.

-- The operation of the Refinery under
+- ➤ The operation of the Refinery under:

 - normal conditions

 - irregular conditions

-- probable emergency conditions
+- probable emergency conditions.

 The environmental impacts are assessed according to a series of criteria; more specifically: